jakubguzek/bioinf-news/README.md

 ## Technologies used in the project

-Rust programming language was used for the backend API to, because of its focus on code correctness, performance and its use of high-level, zero-cost abstractions (those built into the language as well as those provided by third party libraries.)
+Rust programming language was used for the backend API, because of its focus on code correctness, performance and its use of high-level, zero-cost abstractions (those built into the language as well as those provided by third party libraries.)

 Backend API makes use of asynchronous runtime provided by Tokio to further enhance performance.